folaaramide/Netflix-Clone-App-Deployment/README.md

 2. **Static Code Analysis** using SonarQube
 3. **Docker Build & Trivy Scan**
 4. **Docker Push** to DockerHub
-5. **Kubernetes Deployment** to EKS
+5. **Kubernetes Deployment**

 ## ⚙️ Prerequisites
-- AWS account with EKS configured
+- AWS account with Kubernetes configured on one master and one worker node.
 - Jenkins installed and configured with required plugins
 - DockerHub account
 - SonarQube server running
-- `kubectl` configured for your EKS cluster
+- `kubectl` configured for your kubernetes cluster

 ## 📂 Project Structure
 netflix-clone-k8s-cicd/